Family Law-financial & children issues & domestic violence advocacy (including Legal Aid)

 Deferred fees are fees that are charged, but payment is deferred until the conclusion of the matter.
 This arrangement is ideally suited to family law property matters where the parties might have some assets but no available cash; and also useful where one party to the relationship controls all the assets and is excluding the other party.

 Generally, at the settlement of the matter (or if during the conduct of the matter), funds become available through settlement payments or the sale of assets, which are used to pay the deferred fee.

 The downside of the deferred fee arrangement is that higher document preparation costs and hourly rate is charged, as the firm ordinarily has to wait months, if not years, to get paid for the work that it is doing.

 Security for payment is ordinarily required, which may be in the form of a right to caveat over property, or by way of a mortgage secured over a party’s share in the real estate.

 If you are on a deferred fee retainer you might still be required to pay any of the upfront costs such as Court filing fees and property valuation fees.

-If you are ready for practical, down to earth advice, contact us to arrange an initial consultation with Claire our Solicitor.
+If you are ready for practical, down to earth advice, contact us to arrange an initial consultation with Claire our Lawyer.